AWS Fargate Pricing: Real Costs Per Environment (2026 Breakdown)

 Set log group retention to 30 days for development environments, 90 days for staging, and 365 days for production.
 A dev environment generating 10 GB/month with indefinite retention costs $3.60/year in storage alone.
 At 30 environments, that's $108/year for logs nobody will ever read.
 Short retention also reduces the storage footprint, but the real savings come from reducing ingestion — set your dev services to INFO level, not DEBUG.

 Each VPC with 2-AZ NAT Gateway HA costs a baseline $65.70/month.
-If your team manages 3 VPCs (dev, staging, prod), that's $197/month just for NAT Gateways.
+If your team manages 3 VPCs (dev, staging, prod), that's $197/month for NAT Gateways alone.
 Consolidating non-production into a single VPC (with appropriate security groups and network ACLs for isolation) cuts that to $65.70/month.
 The tradeoff is blast radius — but for non-prod workloads, it's usually acceptable.

 Summary: dedicated vs optimized overhead